 “White things?”
 Dale repeated.

 “Yes, but it wasn’t the roots themselves, they were on the roots, clinging to them,” she stated.
-“I have no idea what they were, but in hindsight, I can only say that they looked like maggots.”
+“I don’t know what they were, but in hindsight, I can only say that they looked like maggots.”

 “Sounds like it may have been root bulbs,” Dave offered.
 “Unless they were moving around.
 Were they?”

 “I don’t think so,” Monica replied.
-“But to be honest, I didn’t really pay close enough attention to be able to say so with certainty.”
+“But to be honest, I didn’t really pay close enough attention to say so with certainty.”

-“If you makes you feel any better, I can’t think of a logical reason why maggots would be clinging to the roots of a weed.
+“If it makes you feel any better, I can’t think of a logical reason maggots would be clinging to the roots of a weed.
 They feed on dead meat, not plants.
 With that in mind, I’m going with root bulbs.”

 “Let’s hope you’re right,” Monica replied, disgusted by the possibility that instead of swallowing a worm, she may have ingested maggots.

 As she had been the night before, Monica was again roused from sleep.
-Not due to a sore throat, but because she was overcome by a brutal attack of coughing, heaving so fiercely and deeply that she began to gag.
+Not because of a sore throat, but because she was overcome by a brutal attack of coughing, heaving so fiercely and deeply that she began to gag.

 “Monica?”
 Dale said sleepily.

-“I’m okay, honey, go back to sleep,” she told him as she slid out of bed, continuously swallowing in an attempt to ward off more coughs.
-Her throat was a literal firepit, every cough the equivalent of tossing another log onto the already hot blaze, amplifying the heat and intensity.
+“I’m okay, honey, go back to sleep,” she told him as she slid out of bed, continuously swallowing to ward off more coughs.
+Her throat was a literal firepit, every cough like tossing another log onto the already fiery blaze, amplifying the heat and intensity.